cimo/App_jsMvcFw/README.md

 ## Info:

 This is the example app, with a wiki, for understanding how to use the framework and how it is built.
-Is created with "npm_jsMvcFw" to show everything in real use cases.
+Is created with "Npm_jsMvcFw" to show everything in real use cases.

 ## Installation